 The timing of her studies could not have been more ideal.
-A week previous, her thesis advisor, Jonas Monast, director of the Climate and Energy Program at the Nicholas Institute for Environmental Policy Solutions, had referenced just the support she needed for her argument.
+A week previous, her thesis advisor, Jonas Monast, director of the Climate and Energy Program at the Nicholas Institute for Energy, Environment & Sustainability, had referenced just the support she needed for her argument.

 Landsberg’s paper received positive responses from the Department of Energy and from BEWG members.